 You can also use an oven to dehydrate, but this can cause discoloration and unwanted cooking if the temperature is too high.
 Skip to this method.

-How to Dehydrate Habanero Peppers in a Dehydrator
+Dehydrating Habanero Peppers in a Dehydrator

-This method of dehydration works for all pepper varieties, including habaneros, jalapenos, bell peppers, banana peppers and many more.
+This method of dehydration works for all pepper varieties, including habaneros, jalapeños, bell peppers, banana peppers and many more.
 We use this 4-tray dehydrator for all of our food drying needs.

 First and foremost, get a pair of gloves and be careful around the eyes.
-Whether you are an expert on being careful or not, all it takes is one drop on one finger that touches your eye to make you wish you never heard of habanero peppers.
+Whether you are an expert on being careful or not, all it takes is one drop on one finger that touches your eye to make you wish you’d never heard of habanero peppers.

 Steps: